 Connecting to public Wi-Fi networks - threat or scare?

-Never connect to public Wi-Fi without a VPN!
 Avoid carrying out banking transactions on public networks – especially at airports!
-Hackers can steal your login credentials or spy on your communication!
+Hackers can steal your login credentials or spy on your communication.
+Never connect to public Wi-Fi without a VPN.
 But is it really that bad?

 You've almost certainly come across these warnings – or some version of them – in dozens of articles that pop up online every year as the holiday season approaches.
 But is it truly the case that if a hacker sets up a fake Wi-Fi network, they can see everything you do online and even steal your banking or login details?
 This article aims to set the record straight.